-Do your photos look soft towards the edges?
-Your lens might suffer from spherical aberration.
+An aspherical lens might be the answer to improving image quality.
+But one question—do your photos look soft toward the edges?
+If so, your lens might suffer from spherical aberration.

 The solution is simple.
-Use an aspherical lens to improve image quality.
+Use an aspherical lens.

-What Is the Difference Between Spherical and Aspherical Lenses?
+What Is the Difference Between a Spherical and an Aspherical Lens?

 The surface of spherical lenses looks like it’s part of a sphere or cylinder.

 The curve is the same across its entire surface.
-If you drew a line to follow that curve, it would form a circle.
+If you drew a line that follows the curve, it would form a circle.
 Because the design is simple, spherical lens designs are usually cheaper to produce.